ipa320/cob_people_perception/README.md

 Dowload the source for this code
 `git clone https://github.com/ipa320/cob_people_perception.git`

 Add your path to your `~/.bashrc`.
-For example, if you cloned the file into your home directory and make sure it's after the source delaration you made when you installed ROS:
+For example, if you cloned the file into your home directory and make sure it's after the source declaration you made when you installed ROS:
 `export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:$HOME/cob_perception_common`

 Then run CMake from within the directory you cloned